A Review of Generalized Zero-Shot Learning Methods: Review of GZSL Methods

-This category of methods projects both visual features and semantic representations into a common space $W$, i.e., a latent space~\cite{zhao2017zero,Yang2018dissimilarity}.
-The aim is to project $x_s$ and $a_s$ nearby into the latent space.
-This projection can be devised as $\phi(x_s)$ and $\theta (a_s)$, where $\phi(x_s) \in W$ and $\theta (a_s)\in W$ and $\phi(x_s)\approx \theta (a_s)$.
-An ideal latent space should fulfill two conditions: \textit{(i)} intra-class compactness, and \textit{(ii)} inter-class separability~\cite{zhang2020towards}.
-Introduced by Zhang et al.~\cite{zhang2017learning}, this mapping aims to overcome the hubness problem of ZSL models.
-Many improvement studies have been conducted, e.g. use of the \textit{graph information} to preserve the geometric structure of features in the latent space~\cite{zhao2017zero,wang2019asymmetric}.
-The shared the reconstruction graph (SRG)~\cite{zhao2017zero}, ], firstly, learns a relationship between the two spaces.
-Then, image prototypes for the unseen classes are synthesized for classification.
-SRG contains a sparsity constraint, which enables the model to divide the classes into many clusters of different subspaces.
-A regularization term is adopted to select fewer and relevant classes during the reconstruction process.
+where $b_k \in \mathbb{R}^{K\times 1}$ includes the reconstruction coefficients, and $K=1,...,C_s+C_u$.
+After learning the relationships among classes, the shared reconstruction coefficients between two spaces is learned to synthesize image prototypes for the unseen classes.
+SRG contains a sparsity constraint, which enables the model to divide the classes into many clusters of different subspaces.A regularization term is adopted to select fewer and relevant classes during the reconstruction process.
 The reconstruction coefficients are shared, in order to transfer knowledge from the semantic prototypes to image prototypes.
-In addition, the unseen semantic embedding is used to mitigate the domain shift problem, in which the graph of the seen image prototypes is adopted to alleviate the space shift problem.
+In addition, the unseen semantic embedding method is used to mitigate the projection domain shift problem, in which the graph of the seen image prototypes is adopted to alleviate the space shift problem.
 AGZSL~\cite{wang2019asymmetric}, i.e., \textit{asymmetric graph-based ZSL}, combines the class-level semantic manifold with the instance-level visual manifold by constructing an asymmetric graph.
-In addition, a constraint is made to project the visual and attribute features orthogonally when they belong to different classes. \textit{Discriminative anchor generation and distribution alignment} (DAGDA)~\cite{li2020anchor} generates anchors using a diffusion-based GCN.
-A \textit{semantic relation regularization} is derived to refine the distribution in the anchor space.
+In addition, a constraint is made to project the visual and attribute features orthogonally when they belong to different classes.
+The studies in~\cite{wang2018zero,wang2019inductive,li2020anchor,xie2020region} exploit the graph convolutional network (GCN)~\cite{kipf2016semi} to transfer knowledge among different categories.
+In~\cite{wang2018zero,wang2019inductive}, GCN is applied to generate super-classes in the semantic space.
+The cosine distance is used to minimize the distance between the visual features of the seen classes and corresponding semantic representations, and a triplet margin loss function is optimized to avoid the hubness problem. \textit{Discriminative anchor generation and distribution alignment} (DAGDA)~\cite{li2020anchor} uses a diffusion-based GCN to generate anchors for each category.
+Specifically, a \textit{semantic relation regularization} is derived to refine the distribution in the anchor space.
 To mitigate the hubness problem, two auto-encoders are employed to keep the original information of both features in the latent space.
-However, using the graph information increases the model complexity.
+Besides that, Xie et al.~\cite{xie2020region} devised an attention technique to find the most important regions of the image and then used these regions as a node to represent the graph.